 Examines selected topics in the history of Europe from ancient times to the present.
-Lecture: 3 hours per week.
+Part II or II Lecture: 3 hours per week.

-HIS 243 - 244 History of the Ancient World I - II
+History of the Ancient World I - II

 Studies the history of the ancient world from the dawn of civilization in the Near East to the fall of Rome.
 Lecture: 3 hours per week.